david-rockwood/fimpad/fimpad/library/FIMpad/Themes.md

 # FIMpad Themes

-Place your caret within in a config tag below and press Alt+= (or use the menu entry at AI -> Apply Config Tag) to apply it.
+Place your caret within in a config tag below and press Alt+C (or use the menu entry at AI -> Apply Config Tag) to apply it.
 This will change the colors in your text editor.

 ---